U.S. sanctions have no impact on work, life - head of Russia's Rosneft

-BLAGOVESHENSK Russia Igor Sechin, head of Russia's leading oil company Rosneft, said on Thursday sanctions imposed by Washington on him over Russia's actions in Ukraine had failed to hinder his work with U.S. partners and did not affect him personally.
+BLAGOVESHENSK, Russia May 22 Igor Sechin, head of Russia's leading oil company Rosneft, said on Thursday sanctions imposed by Washington on him over Russia's actions in Ukraine had failed to hinder his work with U.S. partners and did not affect him personally.

 Saying he had no accounts or property in the United States, Sechin told reporters: "So they (the sanctions) have a theoretical character for me personally.
 We will continue to work and this has no impact on our work with American partners.
 We appreciate the cooperation."